MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/cannot-sign-in-to-power-automate-for-desktop.md

 ### Resolution

-For more information about possible causes and steps to resolve this issue, see [Can't sign in, create, edit, save, or view desktop flows](/troubleshoot/power-platform/power-automate/desktop-flows/cannot-sign-in-create-edit-save-view-desktop-flows#cause).
+For more information about possible causes and steps to resolve this issue, see [Can't create, edit, save, or view desktop flows](/troubleshoot/power-platform/power-automate/desktop-flows/cannot-sign-in-create-edit-save-view-desktop-flows#cause).

 ## Login window keeps popping up